IslamLotfy/MyContants/README.md

--add lastUpdated field to contact and write it's max value to sharedPref to read it easily in contentObserver -inject repository into service to move the data update to it -update the rows of database when changed from phone-book
+-add lastUpdated field to contact and write it's max value to sharedPref to read it easily in contentObserver -inject repository into service to move the data update to it -update the rows of database when changed from phone-book -add PhoneBookDataSource to load data from phone-book -inject PhoneBookDataSource into repository
+-add fakeDataSource for database and phone-book
+-test repository and EntityToModelMapper